 Since we have moved to a new engine, we are always on the look-out for additional APIs.
 If you find any additional resources that you feel should be included on this page, please contact the course staff.

 You are free to use any Java development environment that you want.
-However, the only IDE that we will officially support in this course is Eclipse.
-It is cross-platform and allows you and your team mates to work on whatever platform you wish.
-With that said, we think the text editor in Eclipse is pretty horrible too.
+However, the only IDE that we will officially support in this course is IntelliJ (the Community Edition).
+The game engine LibGDX is especially designed for IntelliJ, and it will be the easiest IDE to use.

 If you want to try Visual Studio, you are welcome to do so.
 However, you are completely on your own, and you should tell us if you have had any success.
 In particular, we have no idea how to get the Gradle plug-in for Visual Studio working.
 Java support in XCode is largely a fail, so we recommend you do not try this at all.